Policy of Review

 B) The manuscript rating card, based on the following criteria:

 80–100: Excellent.
-Decision is accept as is or with minor changes.
+Decision is accepted as is or with minor changes.
 Only few manuscripts can be included in this rating.

 60–79: Above average manuscript.
-Decision is usually accept with minor changes with a really moderate revision
+Decision is usually accepted with minor changes with a really moderate revision

 40–59: Average manuscript.
 Most of these manuscripts may be accepted or can be rejected depending on space